 New Hampshire Maple Experience: At The Rocks Estate in Bethlehem, the Society for the Protection of New Hampshire Forests invites participants to learn how to identify sugar maple trees, get hands-on practice with tapping and collecting syrup, and see the process of turning sap into syrup up close.
 Plus, there will lots of pancakes and syrup!

 2020 dates: March 14, 15, 21, 22, 28, 29 and April 4

 Check it out: therocks.org

-Maple Sugaring Day Open House: Families are invited to visit the Remick Country Doctor Museum & Farm in Tamworth where they can visit the sugar house and see demonstrations of early sugaring practices of the Abenaki Indians as well as today’s modern evaporator.
+Maple Sugaring Day Open House: Families are invited to visit the Remick Country Doctor Museum & Farm in Tamworth where they can visit the sugar house and see outdoor demonstrations of historical maple sugaring practices.
 After learning a thing of two about the maple sugaring process, enjoy samples of farm-produced syrup and stock up on maple syrup and treats for sale.